shaharoded/KarmaLego/README.md

 ## Next Steps / Extensions

+- Add better prunning using the parent link in each node
+- Can this be calculated lazily?
+Can data be loaded in chunks or can process be parallel?
 - Add support for filtering patterns by length, closure (closed/superpatterns), or domain importance.
 - Persist learned patterns as a reusable library for scoring new patients.
-- Integrate with downstream fairness / diversity scoring on the patient-pattern matrix.
-- Wrap as a CLI with flag-configurable parameters for batch runs.